Carthage/Carthage/README.md

 If you’ve modified your [Cartfile][], or you want to update to the newest versions of each framework (subject to the requirements you’ve specified), simply run the `carthage update` command again.

-### Transitive dependencies
+### Nested dependencies

-If the framework you want to add to your project has dependencies, Carthage will automatically fetch and build them for you.
-Once you've added a dependency and ran `carthage update`, Carthage will look for a Cartfile, fetch those repositories and build the associated frameworks that **you will have to drag yourself into your project**.
-You do not need the framework to have any spec file whatsoever.
+If the framework you want to add to your project has dependencies explicitly listed in a [Cartfile][], Carthage will automatically retrieve them for you.
+You will then have to **drag them yourself into your project** from the [Carthage/Build] folder.

 ### Using submodules for dependencies